zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/apex-cloud/features.md

 ### An API gateway for security and connectivity between APIs and consumers

-The API gateway is the core infrastructure that provides security and connectivity between APIs and its consumers.
+The API gateway is the core infrastructure that provides security and connectivity between APIs and their consumers.
 It is the “front-door” that sits between the clients and the backend services that it provides security for.
 It takes API calls from clients and routes them to the correct backend services.

 ### An API builder for integration and orchestration with service providers

 The API Builder is an open-source, Node.js software that acts as an integration and orchestration layer between APEX Cloud and any existing service providers.
-It comes with a low/no code approach and rich set of ready-to-use libraries that allows users to develop integration use cases much faster than when implementing them manually.
+It comes with a low/no-code approach and a rich set of ready-to-use libraries that allows users to develop integration use cases much faster than when implementing them manually.

 ### An API portal for businesses and individuals to access government APIs